+Credits

 BIB501 Old Testament History 3

 or

-BIB526 Introduction to the New Testament 3
+BIB526 Introduction to the New Testament

-CHI551 Church History I 3
+CHI551 Church History I

-PTH575 Introduction to Philosophy and Theology
+PTH575 Introduction to Philosophy and Theology 3

 MIN716 Worship 2

 Elective

+Total

-In addition at semester students may take BIB501 or BIB526. an elective course up to 3 credits.
-In the second ke the bible course not taken the first semester.
+Note.-First semester students may take BIB501 or BIB526.
+In addition an elective course up to 3 credits.
+In the second semester take the Bible course not taken the first semester.

 Second Semester

+Credits

 BIB501 Old Testament History

+or

+BIB526 Introduction to the New Testament

+CHI552 Church History II

-BIB526 CHI552 CSO620 CSO636 Introduction to the New Testament3Church History II3Introduction to Christian and Social Ethics3Mission of the Church3Elective3Total15
+CSO620 Introduction to Christian and Social Ethics 3

+CSO636 Mission of the Church

+Elective

+Total 15

 Third Semester

+BIB502 Old Testament Literature 3

-BIB502 BIB527 PTH577 CSO601 MIN705 Old Testament Literature3Introduction to the New Testament3Systematic Theology4Sociology of Religion3Preparation of Sermons3Total16
+BIB527 Introduction to the New Testament

+Preparation of Sermons .....

+BIB527 PTH577

+CSO601 MIN705

 Fourth Semester

-MIN764 MIN728 MIN706 MIN745 Foundations of Christian Education 3 Clinical Introduction of Psychology of Pastoral Care 4 Delivery of Sermons 3 Church Administration 3 Total 13
+MIN764 Foundations of Christian Education 3

+MIN728 Clinical Introduction of Psychology of Pastoral

+Care 4

+MIN706 Delivery of Sermons 3

+MIN745 Church Administration

+Total 13

 Field Education Reflection

-Field Educatione.
-However 4-Field Education Reflection

-Suggeste d Vocational Interest Groupings
+FER 143-144-Field Education Reflection 4 Field Education may be integrated throughout the seminary stud ly time.
+However, if it has not been done before the third year it mus st be done in that year.
+It is required for graduation.